-HgCdTe), which is deposited on top of the Gallium Arsenide surface, creating infrared
+Cadmium and Mercury are components of mercury cadmium telluride (MCT or HgCdTe), which is deposited on top of the Gallium Arsenide surface, creating infrared detector chip.
+Typical MCT layer has only thickness.

-Concentration of mercury within a typical infrared detector chip - ~0,7% of chip weight.
+Concentration of mercury within a typical infrared detector single element chip - ~0,7% of chip weight.

-Concentration of cadmium within a typical infrared detector chip - ~0,5% of chip weight.
+Concentration of cadmium within a typical infrared detector single element chip - ~0,5% of chip weight.

-5. Amount of substance entering the EU market annually through application for which the exemption is requested: Mercury - 0,003g, Cadmium - 0,0023g
+5. Amount of substance entering the EU market annually through application for which the exemption is requested: Mercury - 0,6g, Cadmium - 0,5g